Skip to main content

 Network

-Connectors communicate with each other over the network on ports 2379 and 2380.
+Connectors communicate with each other over the network on ports 7946.

 Configure the security group to allow inter-instance communication on the cluster ports:

-# Allow internal cluster communication on ports 2379 and 2380
+# Allow internal cluster communication on port 7946

 resource "aws_security_group" "connector" {